zdnemz/zdnemz/README.md

 ## 🎓 Education

-I am currently pursuing a degree in Computer Science at [Your University].
+I am currently pursuing a degree in Computer Science at [Islamic University of Kalimantan](https://uniska-bjm.ac.id/).
 The curriculum here provides a robust foundation in computer science, fueling my curiosity to continually grow.

 ## 🚀 Recent Projects